C-Raf: Evolutionary relationships

 Multicellular animals also have a type of kinase closely related to Raf: this is the Kinase Suppressor of Ras (KSR).
 Vertebrates like mammals have two, paralogous KSR genes instead of one: KSR1 and KSR2.
 Their C-terminal kinase domain is very similar to Raf (originally called CA5 in KSR and CR3 in Raf), but the N-terminal regulatory region differs.
 Although they also have the flexible hinge (CA4 in KSR) and a C1 domain (CA3 in KSR) before it, KSRs entirely lack the Ras-binding domain.
 Instead, they have unique regulatory regions on their N-termini, originally termed CA1 ("conserved area 1") and CA2.
 For a long time, the structure of the CA1 domain was a mystery.
 However, in 2012, the structure of the CA1 region in KSR1 was solved: it turned out to be a divergent SAM (sterile alpha motif) domain, supplemented with coiled-coils (CC-SAM): this is supposed to aid KSRs in membrane binding.
 KSRs, like Rafs, also have the twin 14-3-3 associating motifs (that depend on phosphorylation), but also possess novel MAPK-binding motifs on their hinge regions.
 With a typical sequence Phe-x-Phe-Pro (FxFP) these motifs are important for the feedback regulation of Raf kinases in the ERK1/2 pathway.
 According to our current knowledge, KSRs also participate in the same pathway as Raf, although they only play an auxiliary role.
 With a very poor intrinsic kinase activity, they were long thought to be inactive, until their catalytic activity was finally demonstrated in recent years.
 But even then, they contribute only negligibly to MKK1 and MKK2 phosphorylation.
 The main role of KSR appears to be to provide a heterodimerization partner to Raf enzymes, greatly facilitating their activation by means of allostery.
 Similar phenomena were described for other MAP3 kinases.
-ASK2, for example, is a poor enzyme on its own, and it's activity appears to be tied to ASK1/ASK2 heterodimerisation.
+ASK2, for example, is a poor enzyme on its own, and its activity appears to be tied to ASK1/ASK2 heterodimerisation.

 Raf-like kinases are fully absent from fungi.
 But recent sequencing of other opisthokonts (e.g. Capsaspora owczarzaki) revealed the presence of genuine Raf kinases in unicellular eukaryotes.
 Therefore, it is possible that Raf proteins are an ancient heritage and ancestors of fungi secondarily lost Raf-dependent signaling.
 Fungal MAP kinase pathways that are homologous to the mammalian ERK1/2 pathway (Fus3 and Kss1 in yeast) are activated by MEKK-related kinases (e.g. Ste11 in yeast) instead of Raf enzymes.

 Raf kinases found in retroviruses (such as murine v-Raf) are secondarily derived from the corresponding vertebrate genes of their hosts.
 These Raf genes encode severely truncated proteins, that lack the entire N-terminal autoinhibitory domain, and the 14-3-3 binding motifs.
 Such severe truncations are known to induce an uncontrolled activity of Raf kinases: that is just exactly what a virus may need for efficient reproduction.